thu2912/Top-mortality-causes-of-age-groups-in-Switzerland/README.md

-# Top Mortality causes in young adults and middle age adults in Switzerland
+# Top Mortality causes in young adults and middle-aged adults in Switzerland

 ## Overview